AnayShukla/shotmap/README.md

 ## Shotmap
 Generates a shot map visualization of a player in the top 5 leagues (PL, La Liga, Serie A, Bundesliga, Ligue 1) and RFPL, all this data sourced from https://understat.com.
+EV projections also avaiable, sourced from https://fplreview.com.

 ## Tutorial
 1. Download the zip file and extract its contents or run `git clone https://github.com/AnayShukla/shotmap.git` in your Terminal.